Nevada Tenant Rights Guide

-Nevada has no rent control anywhere in the state — it's prohibited by state law.
+Nevada has no rent control anywhere in the state — no city or county has enacted it, and there is no statewide rent cap.
 Landlords in Las Vegas, Reno, and everywhere else can raise rent by any amount with proper notice.
 Nevada's landlord-tenant law provides protections on deposits, habitability, and the eviction process.

 Nevada at a Glance